lino-framework/book/docs/specs/vat.rst

   VAT area

-    A group of countries having same :term:`VAT rules <VAT rule>` in the country of the :term:`site operator`.
+    A group of countries having same :term:`VAT rules` in the country of the :term:`site operator`.
 See `VAT areas`_.

+  national declaration module

+    The module that implements a given national VAT configuration.

+    Every :term:`Lino site` has at most one :term:`national declaration module`, which corresponds to the country where the :term:`site operator` is registered.

+    Specified by :attr:`lino_xl.lib.vat.Plugin.declaration_plugin`.

 National VAT implementations